ngram-lab/al-folio/_pages/seminar.md

 Comments should be written in your own words.

 Attendance is required at class sessions and talks, except for conflicting classes (for the talks), or for extenuating circumstances (in general).
 Allowable extenuating circumstances are those according to official University policy, including personal, health, religious observances, official University travel, etc.  To make up a missed class session or talk, read an additional paper and submit a review through the form, and clearly mark what it's a makeup for.

+### Paper reading

+How long does it take to read a paper?
+Anywhere from 10 minutes to 4 hours or more, depending on how much familiarity you have with a topic, background information, the paper's length, nature of contribution, writing quality, and many other factors.

+As stated in the introductory session, for this course please aim for at least an hour of reading per paper.

+I (Brendan) might advise a multiple passes through the paper.
+For example,  (1) Read the abstract and quickly skim through the paper, to get a feel for what they did overall, and what the major resesarch questions are that they are intending to address.
+For typical experimentally-driven NLP papers, that includes looking through major results tables or analyses.
+(2) Do a moderately deep read, taking notes on terminology, concepts, or various details you want to come back to.
+(3) Go deeper on parts that you'd like to understand better, possibly including looking up previous work and such that is necessary to understand the main.

+The important thing is to NOT start with a deep read, which can bog you down and cause you to spend too much time on less important details (or

 ### Other course details